SemTiOne/odys/docs/examples/cvar_market_risk.md

 Because this decision has to be made now, we set `stage_fixed=True` for `sdac`.
 That means the committed volume must be the same across all scenarios.

 We consider three equally likely scenarios.
-Both market prices vary across scenarios: `sdac` has modest price uncertainty (190, 200, 210 $/MWh), while `sidc` has much wider price swings (500, 200, 15 $/MWh).
+Both market prices vary across scenarios: `sdac` has modest price uncertainty (190, 200, 210 $/MWh), while `sidc` has wider price swings (280, 200, 140 $/MWh).
 This creates two markets with different risk profiles.

 The example is built as a single 24-hour timestep because the main decision is one commitment: how much capacity should go to `sdac` before the uncertainty is resolved?